ricab/scope_guard/docs/design.md

 ### Conditional `noexcept`

+Conditional `noexcept`'s are essential for correct exception specifications in modern C++ and could not be neglected by a construct that is particularly useful to achieve exception safety.
+Taking into account that they are a relatively recent feature that many programmers are not used to, `noexcept`'s make the code more verbose and arguably harder to read, especially when the condition uses type traits.
+But they could not be discarded by an interface that has strong non-throwing requirements on input.
+Hopefully, the way the code separates function declarations and definitions facilitates readability.

 The exception specification of `make_scope_guard` is such that making a scope guard is often a _nothrow_ operation.
 Notice in particular that `make_scope_guard` is `noexcept` in the following cases: